henspace/text2lesson-docs/docs/formatting/format-text.md

 # Horizontal lines

 Horizontal lines are created by using three or more asterisks or hyphens in a line.
 Be careful with hyphens as they could turn the preceding line into a heading.
 You can also add spaces between the characters.
 The following examples would all create horizontal lines.
-Noticing how a blank line was left above the three hyphens.
+Notice how a blank line was left above the three hyphens.

 ```
 ***